Freenove/Freenove_4WD_Car_Kit_for_ESP32/docs/source/fnk0053/codes/tutorial/4_Light_Tracing_Car.rst

 Photoresistor
 ====================================

 A photoresistor is simply a light sensitive resistor.
 It is an active component that decreases resistance with respect to receiving luminosity (light) on the component's light sensitive surface.
-A photoresistor’s resistance value will change in proportion to the ambient light detected.
+A photoresistor's resistance value will change in proportion to the ambient light detected.
 With this characteristic, we can use a photoresistor to detect light intensity.
 The photoresistor and its electronic symbol are as follows.

 .. image:: ../_static/imgs/4_Light_Tracing_Car/Chapter04_00.png
     :align: center